Visit Amanda’s LinkedIn page for more information.

-Content Development and Communications/Social Media Consulting
+Content Development and Communications Consulting

-In the past, I’ve produced organizational philosophies, theories of change, training manuals, website content, annual reports, newsletters, blogs, and more.
+Available for producing organizational philosophies, theories of change, training manuals, website content, annual reports, newsletters, blogs, and more.

 “Amanda’s integrity and deep listening allowed our organization to express the core of what we do and why.
 Through our work together I was able to share our vision with the world in a clear way and felt 100% supported through the process.
 I highly recommend Amanda for any organization/company/individual who wants to hear their voice ring with authenticity.”